floatboat/cse15l-lab-reports/index.md

 ## Whoa!
 A self repeating link!
 (This was formatted using Heading 2)
 [Goes to my cse15l-labreports!](https://floatboat.github.io/cse15l-lab-reports/)

+You can tell I'm a Comp.
+Sci major because I have a computer image on my website!

 ![Image](https://w7.pngwing.com/pngs/261/956/png-transparent-macbook-pro-laptop-apple-imac-vintage-computer-angle-electronics-computer.png)

 > Whoa!
 This blockquote is telling me cool tips and info in an eye satisfying way!